Executive Memorandum No. 16

-- Obscene with respect to obscene material shall mean (1) that an average person applying contemporary community standards would find the material taken as a whole predominantly appeals to the prurient interest or a shameful or morbid interest in nudity, sex, or excretion, (2) the material depicts or describes in a patently offensive way sexual conduct specifically set out in Neb.
+- Obscene with respect to obscene material shall mean: (1) that an average person applying contemporary community standards would find the material taken as a whole predominantly appeals to the prurient interest or a shameful or morbid interest in nudity, sex, or excretion, (2) the material depicts or describes in a patently offensive way sexual conduct specifically set out in Neb.
 Rev. Stat. §§ 28-807 to 28-809, as amended, and (3) the material taken as a whole lacks serious literary, artistic, political, or scientific value.

-University information systems are to be used predominately for University-related business.
-However, personal use is permitted so long as it conforms with this Policy and does not interfere with University operations or an employee user’s performance of duties as a University employee.
-As with permitted personal use of telephones for local calls, limited personal use of information systems does not ordinarily result in additional costs to the University and may actually result in increased efficiencies.
-Personal use of any University information system to access, download, print, store, forward, transmit or distribute obscene material is prohibited.
-UNDER ALL CIRCUMSTANCES, PERSONAL USE BY EMPLOYEES MUST COMPLY WITH SUBSECTION b.
-OF THIS SECTION AND SHALL NOT CONFLICT WITH AN EMPLOYEE'S PERFORMANCE OF DUTIES AND RESPONSIBILITIES FOR THE UNIVERSITY.
-Personal use may be denied when such use requires an inordinate amount of information systems resources (e.g. storage capacity).
+- University Business Use and Limited Personal Use.
+University Information Systems are to be used predominantly for University-related business.
+However, personal use is permitted so long as it conforms with this Policy and does not interfere with University operations or an employed user’s performance of duties as a University employee.
+As with permitted personal use of telephones for local calls, limited personal use of Information Systems does not ordinarily result in additional costs to the University and may result in increased efficiencies.
+Personal use of any University Information System to access, download, print, store, forward, transmit, or distribute obscene material is prohibited.
+Under all circumstances, personal use by employees must comply with Subsection b. of this section and shall not conflict with an employee’s performance of duties and responsibilities for the University.
+Personal use may be denied when such use requires an inordinate amount of Information Systems resources (e.g., storage capacity or network bandwidth).

 Misuse of Computers and Network Systems

-- Taking actions, without authorization, which interfere with the access of others to information systems.
+- Taking actions, without authorization, which interfere with the access of others to Information Systems.

-- Using information systems for any illegal or unauthorized purpose.
+- Using Information Systems for any illegal or unauthorized purpose.

 - Sending any fraudulent electronic communication.